Quaker Values in Education One-Day Conference

 5. Values and the curriculum: the implicit and explicit curricula.

 6. Values and educational purpose: how can we accommodate children’s and young people’s values in all of the above.

 Quakers believe that the spirit of God is at work in every human being.
 This belief also holds true for our work in education.
 QVinE (Quaker Values in Education) is committed to working towards schools where people matter.

 We want to create spaces where people thrive through relationships and where the beauty of the whole person can be affirmed.
 QVinE is a registered body within the Britain Yearly Meeting of the Religious Society of Friends.

 Its recognised aims are to:

-• develop a deep understanding and commitment to Quaker values in education, expressed through a specifically Quaker statement that can guide individuals, schools and national authorities.
+- Develop a deep understanding and commitment to Quaker values in education.
+These are expressed through a specifically Quaker statement that can guide individuals, schools and national authorities.

-QVinE developed in response to the threshing conference ‘Quaker Values in Education’ held at Woodbrooke in 2014 and its first national conference was held in 2016.
-Faith and Experience in Education (Rowe and Watson, eds; Trentham Books) was published in 2018, presenting Quaker perspectives on education through a collection of essays.
+QVinE developed in response to the threshing conference ‘Quaker Values in Education’ held at Woodbrooke in 2014.
+Its first national conference was held in 2016.
+Additionally, Faith and Experience in Education (Rowe and Watson, eds; Trentham Books) was published in 2018 which presents Quaker perspectives on education through a collection of essays.